-This fall, more than 3 million students are heading off to college for the first time.
-Many of them will take out student loans in order to afford it, and for a few, it’ll turn out to be a decision they wish they could have back.
+This fall, more than 3 million students headed off to college for the first time.
+Many of them took out student loans in order to afford it, and for a few, it’ll turn out to be a decision they wish they could have back.

 For them, we’ve created a new program to pay back their student loans.